 For most TLDs, you can extend the registration period by up to ten years.
 For more information, see Extending the Registration Period for a Domain.

 ICANN, the organization that maintains a central database of domain names, has developed a set of domain name status codes (also known as EPP status codes) that tell you the status of a variety of operations on a domain name, for example, registering a domain name, transferring a domain name to another registrar, renewing the registration for a domain name, and so on.
 All registrars use this same set of status codes.

 For a current list of domain name status codes and an explanation of what each code means, go to the ICANN website and search for epp status codes.
 (Search on the ICANN website; web searches sometimes return an old version of the document.)

 Whether the domain is locked to reduce the possibility of someone transferring your domain to another registrar without your permission.
 If the domain is locked, the value of Transfer Lock is Enabled.
 If the domain is not locked, the value is Disabled.

 Whether Amazon Route 53 will automatically renew the registration for this domain shortly before the expiration date.

 The code that is required if you want to transfer registration of this domain to another registrar.
 An authorization code is only generated when you request it.
 For information about transferring a domain to another registrar, see Transferring a Domain from Amazon Route 53 to Another Registrar.

 The Amazon Route 53 servers that respond to DNS queries for this domain.
 We recommend that you don't delete Amazon Route 53 name servers.

-For information about adding, changing, or deleting name servers, see Adding or Changing Name Servers and Adding or Changing Glue Records.
+For information about adding, changing, or deleting name servers, see Adding or Changing Name Servers and Glue Records for a Domain.